are you feeling down?

 Most of us experience a blue mood now and then.
 Repeated frustrations, disappointment, worries over relationships, or even the dreary weather can sometimes result in a blah or blue mood.
 Fortunately, these moods pass by and we go about our normal routine.

-Professional counseling can help determine the nature of the depression and formulate a plan to address the underlying problems and help you start feeling like yourself again.
+Professional counseling can help determine the nature of the depression, formulate a plan to address the underlying problems, and help you start feeling like yourself again.
 Some people may also benefit from psychiatric care to determine the appropriateness of medication.

 There are steps that you can take when you find yourself experiencing depression or even a blue mood.
 Avoid the tendency to withdraw by identifying one or two people you could spend some time with or perhaps some activity you could engage in that would be truly meaningful.
 Secondly, cut yourself some slack.
 Try to ease up on any unrealistic expectations for yourself and allow yourself some extra space or time to recover.
 Also, pay attention to your thought life.
 Jot down any negatives you hear yourself saying.
 For instance, some people tend to point out every failure they have ever made or to call themselves stupid.
 After jotting these down, try to analyze these objectively.
 Is this really true?
 Is there something more helpful or positive you could say to yourself?

-Life is short, too short to allow depression to rob of you of personal happiness.
+Life is short, too short to allow depression to rob you of personal happiness.
 If you or someone you know is struggling, call us today.
-We’d like the opportunity to help you work through it and feel your best.
+We will help you work through it and feel your best.

 You can reach us at 734-854-7061 or 517-486-4005 or email us today to begin the process of feeling your best again.